 (As you can see, FX is about 1.53× larger per dimension, which results in an area of about 2.34× the size.)

 So, you’ll get better image quality with FX cameras.
-But they also cost significantly more.
+But they also tend to cost more.

 That said, both DX and FX are much larger than Nikon’s point-and-shoot camera sensors.
 Those are just 6.2 × 4.6 mm in size (about the same as a smartphone, actually slightly bigger).